European Blackjack – Free Game, Rules, Odds & Payouts

 European Blackjack is one of the most common blackjack variations you’ll come across online.
 Like the name suggests, it’s especially popular in European countries.

 Fortunately, the game isn’t limited to European players.
 US players can play it, too.
 That’s because all Realtime Gaming casinos have this variation.
 Their software has 6+ blackjack variations in addition to that, too, and most of their casinos have huge deposit bonuses ranging from $1,000 to $5,000.
-So I’d recommend checking them out if you haven’t already, especially if you’re an American player.
+This guide to European Blackjack recommends checking them out if you haven’t already, especially if you’re an American player.

-But first, I’d recommend learning the rules to European blackjack.
+But first, we recommend learning the rules to European blackjack.
 You can do that below.

 How to Play European Blackjack